The Raid (2011 film): Plot

-Rookie Brimob officer Rama trains before joining a 20-man squad led by Sergeant Jaka and Lieutenant Wahyu for a raid on an apartment block with the intent of arresting crime lord Tama Riyadi.
+Rama, a rookie MBC officer, joins a 20-man squad led by Sgt.
+Jaka and Lt.
+Wahyu for a raid on an apartment block with the intent of arresting Tama Riyadi, a crime lord.
 Together with his lieutenants Andi and Mad Dog, Tama runs the block and allows criminals and addicts to rent rooms under his protection.
-Arriving undetected, the team sweeps the first floor and subdue various tenants; they also meet a law-abiding tenant named Gofar delivering medicine to his sick wife.
-Continuing to the sixth floor, the team is spotted by two young lookouts, one of whom raises the alarm.
+Arriving undetected, the team sweeps the first floor and subdues various tenants; they also meet a law-abiding tenant Gofar delivering medicine to his sick wife.
+Continuing to the sixth floor, the team is spotted by two young lookouts, one of whom raises the alarm after the other is shot.

-Tama calls in reinforcements, including a pair of snipers who pick off officers guarding the block's exterior, and a group of gunmen who destroy the truck they are using.
-Taking advantage of the chaos outside, Tama's men successfully set themselves free and manage to regain control of the first five floors.
-Tama then cuts the lights and announces over the PA system that the rest of the officers are on the sixth-floor stairwell, and that he will grant permanent residence to those who kill them.
-Wahyu confesses to Jaka that he staged the mission so he can eliminate Tama, who is in league with corrupt police officials, including himself; the mission is not officially sanctioned by police command, and there will be no reinforcements.
-The remaining team members are ambushed by shooters from above and are almost completely wiped out.
+Tama calls in reinforcements, including a pair of snipers, who pick off the officers guarding the block's exterior and a group of gunmen, who destroy their SWAT vehicle.
+Taking advantage of the chaos outside, Tama's men set themselves free and regain control of the first five floors.
+Tama cuts the lights and announces over the PA system that the rest of the officers are on the sixth-floor stairwell and that he will grant permanent residence to those who kill them.
+Wahyu confesses to Jaka that he staged the mission to eliminate Tama, who is in league with corrupt police officials, including himself; the mission is not officially sanctioned by the police command and there will be no reinforcements.
+The remaining team members are ambushed by gunmen from above and almost completely wiped out.

-The remaining officers—Rama, Bowo, Jaka, Wahyu, Dagu, Alee, Hanggi and one other—retreat to an empty apartment and are cornered by more armed thugs.
+The remaining officers – Rama, Bowo, Jaka, Wahyu, Dagu, Alee, Hanggi and another officer – retreat to an empty apartment and are cornered by more armed thugs.
 Rama uses an axe to create a hole in the floor so the team can descend to the lower level.
-Dropping to the room below, the team struggles to fend off Tama's thugs; Alee, Hanggi and an other officer are killed and Bowo is gravely wounded.
-Rama uses a propane tank to construct an improvised explosive device that eliminates the invading henchmen.
-With more of Tama's reinforcements approaching, the team splits into two groups: Jaka, Dagu, and Wahyu retreat to the fifth floor, while Rama and Bowo ascend.
+Dropping to the room below, the team struggles to fend off Tama's thugs; Alee, Hanggi, and the unnamed officer are killed and Bowo is gravely wounded.
+Rama uses a propane tank and a refrigerator to construct an improvised explosive device that kills the invading henchmen.
+With more of Tama's reinforcements approaching, the team splits into two groups: Jaka, Dagu and Wahyu retreat to the fifth floor, while Rama and Bowo ascend.